vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 § 3.
 The theory of the sacrifice

 § 4.
-The ethics of the Brähmaņas
+The ethics of the Brāhmaṇas

 § 5.
 Modes of thought and categories